 Technology/Libraries used: Python, Pandas, Selenium, BeautifulSoup, Requests, JSON, CSV

-Red: These are the statements which contain the higher risks and are more prone to have violations in contract and needs to verify carefully.
+Red: These are the statements that contain the higher risks and are more prone to have violations in the contract and need to verify carefully.

 Yellow: This type of risk is not that much of a risk.
 We can say these contain a mid-level of risk associated with.